 News

-2022/10 - Elected Co-Chair of the 12th International Conference on Climate Informatics, University of Cambridge, UK
+2023/04 - Invited to Co-Chair the 12th International Conference on Climate Informatics, University of Cambridge, UK

-2022/03 - Joined the Digital Research and Infrastructure Group (DRIG), to deliver NERC’s 10-year Digital Strategy
+2022/03 - Invited to join the Digital Research and Infrastructure Group (DRIG) to deliver NERC’s 10-year Digital Strategy

 2022/03 - Appointed as BAS Science Leader for AI, Joined the BAS Science Strategy Executive Board